Music and Memory

 Unfortunately, there is no cure for memory loss or related illnesses like Alzheimer’s.
 However, music can help.
 These afflictions significantly impact sufferers’ memories and often interfere with their daily lives.
 Armed with knowledge of how music enhances memory, music therapists apply this to patients with such memory loss diseases.

 Music therapy has helped patients with these ailments based on the way music, memories, and emotions are interconnected.
 The more deeply connected to an emotion a memory is, the easier it is to access.
 Thus, when a patient hears music from their past, it creates an emotional response and brings the memories associated with it to the surface.
-Regardless of how long it’s been since they first heard the song or how old the memories are, the song is often remembered, along with its associated events.
+No matter how long it’s been since they first heard the song, or how old the memories are, the music may be remembered, along with its associated events.

 Moreover, music can be a welcome and soothing distraction for many people living with Alzheimer’s.
 As with everyone, music helps relax and lifts spirits.
 Improving mood helps lower anxiety and depression.